Vivian · No-Show · 6 min read

 Why people no-show (it's not what you think)

 Owners often assume no-shows are deliberate — disrespect or flakiness.
-The research says it's mostly mundane:
+In practice, several ordinary causes can produce the same empty slot:

-• Low commitment (~20%).
+- Low commitment.
 Booked impulsively.
 The motivation faded by the day of.

 The implication: the right intervention isn't shame or deposits or no-show fees.
 It's well-timed, friendly contact that gives them an easy out if needed.